gsmhypothesis/gsmhypothesis.github.io/_posts/2020-10-30-GV_hypothesis.md

 <p style="text-align: justify">The above discussion lead to a strong hypothetical conclusion that the probability of the mouth affording entry of an on-coming Covid particle ranges between 0.3 to 0.9 ( the minimum probability point of 0.3 being fixed by default and the maximum probability point 0.9 fixed on the basis of the arguments advanced above, and even leaving  a probability point of 0.1 to residual factors).</p>

-<p style="text-align: justify">We propose a multiple regression model for the probability of testing positive for COVID-19 under various conditions.
-Here we list the factors we considered in modeling the problem:</p>

 ![ ]({{ site.baseurl }}/images/dad-1.png)